Radius

 If an object does not have a center, the term may refer to its circumradius, the radius of its circumscribed circle or circumscribed sphere.
 In either case, the radius may be more than half the diameter, which is usually defined as the maximum distance between any two points of the figure.
 The inradius of a geometric figure is usually the radius of the largest circle or sphere contained in it.
 The inner radius of a ring, tube or other hollow object is the radius of its cavity.

 For regular polygons, the radius is the same as its circumradius.
-The inradius of a regular polygon is also called apothem.
+The inradius of a regular polygon is also called the apothem.
 In graph theory, the radius of a graph is the minimum over all vertices u of the maximum distance from u to any other vertex of the graph.